-The Carburettor is nothing but a ’metal tubed structure’ known as ‘barrel’ that is narrower at the center.
+The Carburettor is nothing but a ’metal tubed structure’ known as ‘barrel’ or 'venturi' that is narrower at the center.
 Thru’ this tube, the air passes to the engine cylinders.
 When the air enters the carburetor, its velocity/speed is constant.
 However when the air reaches the narrower end, its velocity starts to increase.
 This narrow end of the tube acts as a speed-booster for the incoming air.
 The speed of the air reaches the maximum level at the narrowest point of the barrel.
 This is due to the narrowing space thru’ which it must pass further.
 Once, the air passes the narrowest point, its velocity drops suddenly due to the immediate wider opening of the barrel.

 This results in rapid drop in the pressure.
 Thus, it creates negative pressure.
 So, it allows the fuel pipe to lift the fuel from the carburettor's float chamber and spray it into the incoming air.
 Here, the fuel mixes with the air proportionately.
 Then, the mixture passes on to the engine cylinders thru’ its intake manifold.
 Thus, the carburettor atomizes and vaporizes the fuel and mixes it with air according to engine's changing operating conditions.

 In addition, a butterfly valve (throttle) is used to adjust the negative pressure.
 This enables mixing of fuel with air in varying proportions to suit engine’s operating conditions.
 The butterfly valve is attached to and controlled by the accelerator/throttle.
 It is further controlled by the driver of the vehicle or rider of the motorcycle as the case may be.